 Welcome to Year 5!

 Welcome to Miss Lansley's Year 5 class!
-We are supported by Mrs Calcutt, Miss Bruzgo and Miss Burkin this year.
+We are supported by Mrs Calcutt this year.
 On this page you will find useful information about our work and routines, as well as ways in which you can help your child at home.
-Check back often and scroll down to see what we've been learning!
+Check back often and SCROLL DOWN to see what we've been learning!

-PE - P.E will now take place on a Wednesday and Thursday.
-Children should have their P.E kit in school all week in case of extra P.E sessions or changes to their regular P.E sessions.
+PE - Children should have their P.E kit in school all week in case of extra P.E sessions or changes to their regular P.E sessions.

 PE kit should consist of:

 Times tables - The children should continue to practise their times tables at home as often as they can.
 A secure knowledge of their times tables will help children in all areas of maths.
 Games are a good way of practising times tables and there are plenty online.
+SCROLL DOWN to find a link for the game Hit the Button, which is a great, fun way to get children practicing their times tables!
 Repetitive chanting, songs and quickfire questions are easy ways to practise them too.
 In Year 5 the children should also learn their square numbers up to 12 x 12 and prime numbers up to at least 20.

 This term our theme title is 'Conflict'.
 We'll explore both World War 1 and 2, focusing mainly on World War 2.
 We will find out about the people involved in these conflicts, examine key events and find out what life was like at the time.
 In English we will be exploring the book 'Rose Blanche' by Ian McEwan, which is a fantastic book that will help us to build our writing skills.
 In Guided Reading we will be reading 'The Butterfly Lion', by Michael Morpurgo.